Microsoft Announces the End of Windows Server Update Services

 Specifically, no new functionality will be added to WSUS, and further development will be discontinued.

-Switching to Azure Update Manager is recommended for servers.
+End of Windows Server Update Services, switching to Azure Update Manager is recommended for servers.
 Home users of Windows devices or users of Microsoft Configuration Manager need not worry about discontinuing WSUS.
 For them, Microsoft’s update systems will continue to function as usual.

 This year hasn’t been the first instance of Microsoft ending support for certain services in Windows and Windows Server.
 Back in June, the company ceased supporting NTLM authentication on these platforms, urging developers to adopt Kerberos or Negotiation authentication to preclude potential issues in the future.